 No matter what is happening in the rest of the world, interest in the UK housing market remains strong with many people looking to buy a property as part of their portfolio of investments, or as a future home.

-For expats, it is harder to obtain a UK mortgage but I have an excellent in-house mortgage department with the largest panel of lenders of any broker in the Middle East and we focus on assisting expats buy property in both the UK and the UAE.
+For expats, it is harder to obtain a UK mortgage but I work with an excellent mortgage broker with the largest panel of lenders of any broker working with GCC clients

 This article is a guide to what you need to know when buying property in the UK and there will shortly be two companion pieces, one about buying in Dubai and another about the tax issues to bear in mind in respect of UK property ownership.